IlonaSkargovskaia/IlonaSkargovskaia/README.md

 ### Hi there 👋 my name is Ilona Skargovskaia

-I am a qualified and professional frontend developer with 5 years of experience in designing and laying out websites.
-I also have a background in Python and JavaScript, enabling me to create dynamic and interactive web experiences.
-My combination of creative and analytical skills allows me to balance aesthetic appeal with functional efficiency.
-I am a team player who pays close attention to detail.
+I am a skilled Full-Stack software engineer specializing in Front-End development.
+Focused to making great user experiences and delivering excellent software solutions.
+My skill set allowing me to craft immersive and interactive web experiences that seamlessly blend aesthetics with functionality.

 <h3>Skills and tools: </h3>